Rick Harrison: Political views

 In a 2018 interview on the Fox News program Life, Liberty & Levin, Harrison described himself as "more of a libertarian" than a conservative, telling host Mark Levin that history proves that less government leads to a better economy.
+Harrison supported Donald Trump's candidacy for president, and Daniel Rodimer for Nevada's 3rd congressional district in 2020.
+He considered a potential run for governor of Nevada in 2022.